softarc-consulting/sheriff/README.md

 ### Placeholders

-For repeating patterns, one can also use placeholder which are marked with `<name>`:
+For repeating patterns, one can also use placeholders with the syntax `<name>`:

 ```typescript
 import { SheriffConfig } from '@softarc/sheriff-core';